limoncello7/security/README.md

-This file is for security coursework This doc helps to generate a ddos simulation and detection in two virtual machines.
+This file is for security coursework for group P
+This helps to generate a ddos simulation and detection with two virtual machines.

 For more detailed informations, please read readme in seperate files